2060-io/auth-demo/README.md

 In order to use the VC OIDC authentication, a couple of extra steps are required:

-**Note**: If you wish to use the default example for quick deployment purposes, please note that you can skip this step by running the `./manage example` command.
+**Note**: If you wish to use the default example for quick deployment purposes, please note that by default, the system is creating default values in order to validate the demo when using the command `./manage start`.
 This will generate the necessary values for proper usage and deployment of this demo.
 Alternatively, if you prefer to customize the credential to be used and set up your own, please refer to the [following information](https://github.com/bcgov/vc-authn-oidc?tab=readme-ov-file#using-vc-authn).

 #### Description of parameters for customization